Self-Similar Fractals and Arithmetic Dynamics: Fractals in arithmetic geometry

 In general, there is no global norm on the set of points in a fractal to motivate us how to define the notion of fractal-dimension.
 In special cases, arithmetic height functions are appropriate replacements for the norm of an algebraic integer, particularly because finiteness theorems hold in this context.

 Northcott associated a heights function to points on the projective space which are defined over number fields [No].
 In course of his argument for the fact that, the number of periodic points of an endomorphism of a projective space which are defined over a given number-field are finite, he proved that the number of points of bounded height is finite.
 Therefore, one can study the asymptotic behavior of rational points on a fractal hosted by a projective variety.
-Let us formulate a general definition. \begin{defn} Let $X$ be a projective variety defined over a finitely generated field $K$ and let $f_i$ for $ i=1$ to $n$ denote finite surjective endomorphisms of $X$ defined over $K$, which are of degrees $>1$.
-A subset $F\subset X(\bar K )$ is called a fractal with respect to $f_i$, if $F$ is almost disjoint union of its images under the endomorphisms $f_i$, i.e. $F=\sqcup_i f_i(F)$. \end{defn} $\textbf{1.}$ Let $f_i$ for $i=1,...,n$ denote homogeneous endomorphisms of a projective space defined over a global field $K$ with each homogeneous component of degree $m_i$.
-Let $F\subseteq \Proj^n(K)$ be a fractal with respect to $f_i$: $F=\sqcup'_i f_i(F)$.
+Let us formulate a general definition. \begin{defn} Let $V$ be a projective variety defined over a finitely generated field $K$ and let $f_i$ for $ i=1$ to $n$ denote finite surjective endomorphisms of $V$ defined over $K$, which are of degrees $>1$.
+A subset $F\subset V(K )$ is called a self-similar fractal with respect to $f_i$, if $F$ is almost disjoint union of its images under the endomorphisms $f_i$, i.e. $F=\sqcup_i f_i(F)$. $F$ is called a fractal if $F=\cup_i f_i(F)$ \end{defn} $\textbf{1.}$ Let $f_i$ for $i=1,...,n$ denote homogeneous endomorphisms of a projective space defined over a global field $K$ with each homogeneous component of degree $m_i$.
+Let $F\subseteq \Proj^n(K)$ be a fractal with respect to $f_i$: $F=\sqcup_i f_i(F)$.
 One can define the fractal-dimension of $F$ to be the real number $s$ for which $ \sum_i m_i^{-s}=1 $.

-Then dimension of $F$ is well-defined and well-bahaved with respect to fractal embeddings.
+\begin{prop} In the context of projective spaces, dimension of a self-similar fractal $F$ is well-defined and well-bahaved with respect to fractal embeddings. \end{prop}

-Indeed, for the number-field case, we use the logarithmic height $h$ to control the height growth of points under endomorphisms.
+\textbf{Proof:} Indeed, for the number-field case, we use the logarithmic height $h$ to control the height growth of points under endomorphisms.
 Again we claim that if $\sum_i m_i^{-s}<1$ and $F\subseteq\cup_i f_i(F)$ then the number of elements of $F$ of logarithmic height less than $x$, which we denote again by $N(x)$, is bounded above by $cx^s$ for some constant $c$ and large $x$.
 Let $F_i=f_i(F)$, and $N_i(x)$ denote the number of elements of $F_i$ of logarithmic height less than $x$.
 We have

 and for $f \in F_i$ and $f_i^{-1}(f)\in F$ we have $h(f_i(f))=m_i.h(f)+O(1)$.
 Therefore